Battle of Kelley Creek: Last Massacre

-The Daggetts had apparently realized the stockmen would be coming to find them, so when the posse entered the canyon on January 19, the natives opened fire with rifles and pistols, killing all four of them (Harry Cambron and the three Basque sheepmen Bert Indiano, Peter Erramouspe and John Laxague).
-On February 8, a search party from Eagleville, California found the bodies in a creekbed.
-The bodies were mutilated, partially undressed and had numerous gunshot wounds.
-When word of the killings reached the surrounding settlements many who felt at risk temporarily evacuated the area, and the men who stayed behind remained armed and alert at all times.
-Initially it was thought that a gang of outlaws from Oregon or a band of Modocs were responsible.
+The Daggetts had apparently realized the stockmen would be coming to find them, so when the posse entered the canyon on January 19, the natives opened fire with rifles and pistols, killing all four of them (Harry Cambron and the three Basque sheepmen Bert Indiano, Peter Erramouspe, and John Laxague).
+On February 8, a search party from Eagleville, California, found the bodies in a creekbed.
+The bodies were mutilated, partially undressed, and had numerous gunshot wounds.
+When word of the killings reached the surrounding settlements, many who felt at risk temporarily evacuated the area.
+The men who stayed behind remained armed and alert at all times.
+Initially, it was thought that a gang of outlaws from Oregon or a band of Modocs were responsible.
 The Nevada and California State Police organized a posse under the command of Captain J.P.
 Donnelley to find the suspects, who had decided to flee towards the Duck Valley Indian Reservation.
 Other posses were also organized (though only Donnelley's would ever make contact with the Daggetts), and a large cash bounty was promised to anyone who managed to arrest or kill the fugitives.

 Battle

 Donnelley's posse included at least five policemen, a few armed civilians, and the "county coroner and physician".
 After stopping in Little High Rock Canyon on February 13, they continued despite extreme cold and winter weather.
-Over 200 miles further and on February 25, the posse found Daggett and his family hiding in an area known as Kelley Creek, northeast of Winnemucca.
+Over 200 miles further, and on February 25, the posse found Daggett and his family hiding in an area known as Kelley Creek, northeast of Winnemucca.
 It is unclear which side shot first, but a battle erupted that lasted for around three hours.
 The women reportedly fought equally alongside the men.
-Father and chief Mike Daggett was one of the first casualties during the battle, but his death only made the members of his family desperately fight back harder; even as they were inevitably forced back.
-At some point during the conflict the remaining Daggetts had run out of ammunition for their guns and were forced to resort to bows, spears and tomahawks.
-By the end of the battle only four of the original twelve Daggett family members were still alive: a sixteen-year-old girl and three young children, who were taken into police custody.
+Father and chief Mike Daggett was among the first casualties during the battle, but his death only made the members of his family desperately fight back harder, even as they were inevitably forced back.
+At some point during the conflict, the remaining Daggetts had run out of ammunition for their guns and were forced to resort to bows, spears, and tomahawks.
+By the end of the battle, only four of the original twelve Daggett family members were still alive: a sixteen-year-old girl and three young children, who were taken into police custody.
 One member of Donnelley's posse, Deputy Ed Hogle of Eagleville, was killed during the fight.
 Two other young Daggett children were also reported to have been shot inadvertently.

 After the battle was over, the posse found evidence linking the killings in Little High Rock Canyon to the natives.
 Other than Mike's war bonnet, the posse found guns and a watch that had belonged to Harry Cambron, identified by brother Ben Cambron.